Pesto Pizza is a gourmet pizza with the delicious fresh taste of basil pesto. Add ham, black olives and mozzarella for an incredible pizza experience.

 I absolutely love pesto and this pizza is going to the top of my list of favorites.
 It’s an incredible combination!

 The pizza can get a little messy because of all the oil in the jar of basil pesto.
 A bit of the extra virgin olive oil accumulates at the top and requires stirring before use.
-If you like, carefully spoon off the top layer of oil to use later for dipping or the base of a dressing.
+Or, if you like, carefully spoon off the top layer of oil to use later for dipping or the base of a dressing.

-Pesto Ham and Black Olives Pizza
+Pesto Pizza With Ham and Black Olives

 - 1/2 recipe pizza dough